DataMa-Solutions/docs/tip_of_the_week FR.md

 ![Tip 54]({{site.url}}/{{site.baseurl}}/assets/images/tip/54.gif)

 ## Tip of the week #53
-Dans DataMa vous avez la possibilité de modifier les unités de vos étapes et de votre KPI.
-Il suffit d’aller dans le menu metric relation pour changer l’unité et possiblement aussi le nom de vos étapes.
+In DataMa you have the possibility to change the units of your steps and your KPI.
+Just go to the metric relation menu to change the unit and possibly also the name of your steps.
-NB: quand vous comparer une dimension en %, DataMa l’interprète et affiche les variations de % en ‘pts’
+NB: when you compare a dimension in %, DataMa interprets it and displays the % variations in 'pts'.
 ![Tip 53]({{site.url}}/{{site.baseurl}}/assets/images/tip/53.gif)

 ## Tip of the week #52